New England School

 holes of midweek golf, unlimited tennis on 18 clay courts, boat use,

 rollerblade rental, and mountain bike rental.
-Participants can purchase a
+Participants can choose to purchase a

 package pass for these recreational activities in Waterville Valley, or "pay as